Randomise Alone, Reach as a Team

 \subsection{Proof of \Cref{thm:almostsurememless}}

-We start by defining $W$ as the set of states from which the team players can force the game to reach $\Terminals$ with probability 1.
+We start by defining $W$ as the set of states from which the team players can force the game with an arbitrary strategy to reach $\Terminals$ with probability 1.
 Our goal is to define a memoryless strategy on $W$ that wins almost-surely.

 We structure the set $W$ into the sequence $(W_0, W_1, \ldots)$ based on the minimum number of steps that the team can guarantee to reach $\Terminals$ with a positive probability without leaving $W$ (later seen as ranks).
 In words, $W_{k+1}$ contains the states that are already in $W_k$, in addition to the states in $W$, from which the team can choose a memoryless strategy that transitions to $W_k$ with positive probability, and remains in $W$ with probability 1, regardless of the opponent's action.
 More formally, we define a sequence of sets $W_0, W_1, \dots$ as follows: